kuzzleio/sdk-javascript/doc/6/getting-started/vuejs/without-vuex/index.md

 <<< ./src/App.vue:13[css]

-You can now add new messages to Kuzzle, and receive the notification of the creation to update your store and display the new messages, enjoy :)
+You can now add new messages to Kuzzle and receive the notification of the creation to update your state and display the new messages, enjoy :)

 ## Where do we go from here?